 Beta blockade (or alternative rate-limiting agent if contraindicated – aim HR of 50-60 bpm)

 ACE inhibitor (unless contraindicated – aim for a systolic blood pressure of 120 mmHg or less)

 Atorvastatin 80mg OD

 Once someone is diagnosed with a type I NSTEMI and commenced on appropriate medical therapy, there are various risk scores that can be calculated to assess the value of invasive angiography.

-Other factors that should be taken into account before proceeding to angiography:
+Other factors that should be considered before proceeding to angiography include:

-- Patients with poor quality of life and/or short life expectancy (age/dementia/malignancy etc) may not gain any prognostic benefit from the procedure and should be managed medically.
+Other significant co-morbidities: patients with poor quality of life and/or short life expectancy (age/dementia/malignancy) may not gain any prognostic benefit from the procedure and should be managed medically.

 Stable (or ‘exertional’) angina is defined as:

-- Brought on by exertional and relieved by rest
+Brought on by exertion and relieved by rest

-Troponin measurement will be normal as there has not been any ischaemic damage (YET!) and the ECG may be normal for similar reasons, although there are some signs not to miss (see below).
-This means the diagnosis is often ALL on your clinical assessment!
+Diagnosis of unstable angina is based on clinical assessment.
+Troponin measurements will be normal as there has not been any ischaemic damage (yet) and the ECG may be normal for similar reasons.